Control nvim processes using "nvr" commandline tool

 Open files always in the same nvim process no matter which terminal you're in.

-nvr -s, a new nvim process will start and set its address to
+nvr -sstarts a new nvim process with the server address set to

-Now, no matter in which terminal you are,
+Now, no matter which terminal you are in,

 nvr filewill always work on that nvim process.
 That is akin to